Node.js Signals, Exit Codes, and Graceful Shutdown

 cleanup();

-Setting a force-exit timeout that's longer than the orchestrator's grace period.
-If Kubernetes gives you 30 seconds and your internal timeout is 45 seconds, the orchestrator sends SIGKILL at second 30 while your process is still trying to clean up.
-Your timeout never fires.
-Always set internal timeouts shorter than external grace periods.
+Setting a force-exit timeout longer than the orchestrator's grace period.
+If Kubernetes gives the container 30 seconds and the internal timeout is 45 seconds, Kubernetes sends SIGKILL while the process is still cleaning up.
+The internal timeout never fires.
+Keep the app's deadline shorter than the outside deadline.

-Registering signal handlers inside request handlers or conditional blocks.
-Signal handlers should be registered once, at startup, before the server starts listening.
-Registering them conditionally or inside request handlers means you might not have a handler when the signal arrives.
+Registering signal handlers inside request handlers or conditional paths.
+Signal handlers should be registered once at startup, before the server starts listening.
+Registering them during request flow can leave the process without a handler when the signal arrives, or it can accumulate duplicate handlers over time.

 detached: true,